dan-harris/presentation-design-system/src/NOTES.md

 - Can implement many pages without a line of custom CSS (i.e. CSS outside of system components).
 - Next step allowing rapid iteration prototyping within a tool like playroom.
 - Rarely get cross-browser layout issues

+### OUTRO

+**Outro**

+- Thanks for listening!
+Hope you enjoyed!
+- Hit me up on the twits!
+- Ill leave with you this.....
+Questions?

 _NOTES->NOTES_